 7-Day Low Cholesterol Diet Plan for Beginners

-Here’s a beginner-friendly 7-day meal plan with low cholesterol recipes to help kickstart your heart-healthy journey.
+Here’s a beginner-friendly 7-day meal plan with low-cholesterol recipes to help kickstart your heart-healthy journey.

 Day 1: Fresh Start